 When a Questionnaire is defined to depend on external sources, it is possible that information might change between different launches of the editing process and between editing and validation, meaning that information that was once valid might become invalid.
 (E.g. Questions that were enabled are no longer enabled, questions that were optional are now required, answer choices have changed to exclude previously valid answers, etc.) It can also cause another problem - that the set of choices available to the user that they didn't pick could be different, possibly creating confusion about what answers were deliberately excluded.

 When referencing external answerValueSets, consideration should be given to linking to a specific version of the ValueSet and/or ensuring that the ValueSet binds to specific versions of the underlying systems.
 Otherwise, a change to the ValueSet definition or deprecation of codes from one of the referenced code systems could invalidate previously valid QuestionnaireResponses.
-Validators SHOULD check validity against a value set based on the date of QuestionnaireResponse completion (i.e. QuestionnaireResponse.authored) to mitigate this issue.
+Validators SHOULD

-Information gleaned from other types of external sources (e.g. launch context, fhir-x-query, etc.) SHOULD only be used for initialExpression and calculatedExpression logic and that any other desired behavior (enableWhen, answerExpression, etc.) should always be driven off of answers within the Questionnaire (even if they're hidden answers that are populated from an initialExpression) because launchContext and search results may vary between edit sessions and will also be different (or perhaps non-existent) when validating the Questionnaire.
+only be used for initialExpression and calculatedExpression logic and that any other desired behavior (enableWhen, answerExpression, etc.) SHOULD always be driven off of answers within the Questionnaire (even if they're hidden answers that are populated from an initialExpression) because launchContext and search results may vary between edit sessions and will also be different (or perhaps non-existent) when validating the Questionnaire.

-Changes in external context that impacts the value of a calculatedExpression will not cause a problem because if the new calculated value upon re-opening a QuestionnaireResponse differs from the stored value, the form filler will interpret the answer as having been overridden and it will therefore remain unchanged.
+Changes in external context that impacts the value of a calculatedExpression will not cause a problem because if the new calculated value upon re-opening a QuestionnaireResponse differs from the stored value, the form filler SHALL interpret the answer as having been overridden and it will therefore remain unchanged.

 Sometimes information needed for an expression will not be available.
 Perhaps the system cannot pass encounter information - or maybe the form is being filled in outside the context of an encounter at all.
 Perhaps a query results in an error because of a server issue or perhaps the user or system filling in the questionnaire does not have permission to access the relevant data.
-Systems should fail gracefully in such situations.
+Systems SHOULD fail gracefully in such situations.
 Populated or calculated elements can be left empty.
 Extracted elements can be omitted.
 If control logic such as enableWhen is impacted, either display a helpful error message or permit entry of potentially relevant information if it cannot be determined whether the data should be allowed or not.

 In some cases, a Questionnaire may contain expressions that result in an error.
 This could be the result of an invalid expression, unexpected data, or an expression handling engine that does not handle some aspect of the expression provided (e.g. FHIRPath library doesn't support certain Questionnaire-specific variables.
 In other cases, the system might support some expression languages, but not others.
 E.g. The system can handle FHIRPath but not CQL.
 In either case, the system needs to determine whether it can safely expose the Questionnaire and what information, if any, about the failure/limitation it should expose.

-Obviously, if the issue with population, extraction or validation comes from invoking an external operation rather than handling the process inline, the result will be an OperationOutcome indicating failure and why.
+still allow the form to be filled in and marked as 'completed'.Obviously, if the issue with population, extraction or validation comes from invoking an external operation rather than handling the process inline, the result will be an OperationOutcome indicating failure and why.
 The Form Filler will then need to relay that information to the user in whatever it deems to be the most appropriate manner.